SAP-archive/cloud-sample-spaceflight-hana/README.md

 ### For SAP TechEd 2018

-For attendees of SAP TechEd 2018, the session instructors will provide you with access to the full environment in which you perform the exercises listed below.
+For attendees of SAP TechEd 2018, the session instructors will provide you with access to the full environment in which to perform the exercises listed below.

 ### For General Use